rivit98/rivit98.github.io/content/posts/2023_03_13-hxp-2022-browser_insanity/index.md

 ### Crafting the exploit

-Not really, we can utilize the html comments, they shouldn't be mutated in any way.
+Not really, we can utilize the html comments; they shouldn't be mutated in any way.
 Here is the code responsible for parsing them:

 ```c
 bool _tag::parse(dword _bufpos, bufend)